CSU-CS150B/CS150B-Lab-Instructions/TitanicPractical.md

 # Practical Project > Titanic

 The titanic sunk in 1912, but the general public doesn't know much about its passengers.
-This dataset contains the details of passengers upon the "unsinkable titanic".
+This dataset contains the details of passengers of the "unsinkable titanic".

 ## Introduction
 In this practical you will be extracting data from a csv file about Titanic passengers, you will be trying to gather information about them as a whole.